norkart1/student-management-system/replit.md

-# Student Management System
+# Bright Future Academy - School Management System

 ## Overview
-A comprehensive Next.js-based Student Management System for educational institutions.
+A comprehensive Next.js-based School Management System for Bright Future Academy, a private educational institution.
 The platform provides a unified interface for managing students, teachers, library books, and events.
+This is a **private staff portal** - not for public use.

+**School Name**: Bright Future Academy
-**Status**: Successfully imported and running on Replit **Last Updated**: December 1, 2025
+**Status**: Successfully imported and running on Replit **Last Updated**: December 2, 2025

 ## Project Architecture